 With a Salutoo skin you can stick your iPhone on any flat surface, away from your body.

-Pong cases for iPhone 4 and 4S or iPhone 5 redistribute the radiation away from your body and improve reception.
+Radiation redirecting iPhone cases redistribute the radiation away from your body and improve reception.

 Please send this to someone you love.
 Do you have another tip for smarter cell use?
 Share it in the comments.